Cell Signal Booster Vs Distributed Antenna System (DAS)

 Yes, signal boosters (aka Passive DAS) do indeed work.
 The only thing they require is usable outside signal, which isn’t usually a problem for commercial buildings.

-Poor cellular service inside commercial buildings is usually caused by cell tower distance or building material interfering with the signal – the latter being the most common.
+Poor cellular service inside commercial buildings is usually caused by cell tower distance or building material.

 The indoor antennas will broadcast boosted 5G (on select frequencies), 4G, and LTE signals throughout the facility.
 All users are guaranteed to experience superior cell service and faster data speeds.